CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/admin_controls.md

 ### `stop_ramp_A_gamma`
 !!! description "`CryptoSwap.stop_ramp_A_gamma():`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the Factory contract.

     Function to immediately stop ramping A and gamma parameters and set them to the current value.

     Emits: `StopRampA`

-    !!!note
-        This function is only callable by the `admin` of the factory contract.

     ??? quote "Source code"